cuongthach137/yahee/README.md

 Issues to fix when I have the time:

 1. Unwanted behavior when users open several tabs => This might be because I only use userIds to manage a user's session => Integrate redis to better manage online users?
+(FIXED)
 2. Janky scroll especially when messages contain attachments => rebuild an infinite scrolling component or just use a library
 3. Removed messages might still be visible on sidebar as latest message => update on backend side
 4. Incorrect announcements in group chat when a user leaves the conversation and is later added back => make tweaks to announcement text.
 Include their name in the text instead of their ID